Weight Loss Injections on the NHS

 • cardiovascular disease

 Mounjaro will cost the NHS £122.00 per month per user at its maximum maintenance dose of 15mg per week.
-However, if you are prescribed tirzepatide or Mounjaro on the NHS and you are not eligible for free prescriptions, you’ll likely need to pay the standard prescription charge of £9.90 per item.
+However, if you are prescribed tirzepatide or Mounjaro on the NHS and you are not eligible for free prescriptions, you’ll likely need to pay the current standard prescription charge per item.

 Can you get Wegovy on the NHS?